-What you need is one egg, as in the video below.
+What you need is one egg for a test, as in the video below.
 I like to use organic eggs.
-They taste better and they are not filled with chemicals and pesticides like your non-organic eggs.
+They taste better and they do not contain chemicals and pesticides as you find in your non-organic eggs.
 After all, this is one of the reasons why we use carbon steel pans…they are safer.
 Next, you will need a spatula.
 You can use a metal spatula if you wish because you can’t hurt your pan like those chemically coated pans.
 I never crack my egg into the pan directly because I usually get the eggshells in with the egg.
 I crack the egg into a small dish and then pour it into the pan.

 Updates on the Seasoning Process

 It seems a lot of people are getting hung up on the color of the carbon steel pan after it has been seasoned.
 Do NOT worry about your pan if it does not turn black.
 The color of the pan does not dictate the non-stick properties of the pan.
-I have several carbon steel pans and they are not black or even brown in color and they are very non-stick.
-I use the potato, salt and oil method to season all my pans and they all are very non-stick and they are not black!
+I have several carbon steel pans and they are not black or even brown in color when I first use thme and they are very non-stick.
+I use the potato, salt, and oil method to season all my pans and they all are very non-stick and they are not black in the initial stages!